 Northern Gateway brings forward new leisure and hotel facilities for the town centre.
 It also creates an innovation centre in the town centre for start up businesses as well as a new multi story car park.

 Peak Resort completely changes the visitor economy offer for Chesterfield.
-Once complete it will almost double the amount of hotel bedspaces in Chesterfield.
 This creates a huge opportunity to develop Chesterfield as the centre for the Peak District rather than a place people pass through on the way to the Peak District National Park.

-The regeneration of Markham Vale has already created over 1400 new jobs on the site and the growth of the logistics sector in the town has attracted a number of high profile inward investors including Ferdinand Bilstein and Great Bear.
+The regeneration of Markham Vale has already created thousands of new jobs on the site and the growth of the logistics sector in the town has attracted a number of high profile inward investors including Ferdinand Bilstein and Great Bear.

 Chesterfield Waterside will create a new gateway next to the railway station with more people living and working within walking distance of our historic town centre.

-Looking further ahead we have the proposed HS2maintenance depot at Staveley which takes advantage of the towns engineering and manufacturing skills and the further development of the town centre around the HS2 train station.
+We also have the proposed HS2 maintenance depot at Staveley which takes advantage of the towns engineering and manufacturing skills and the further development of the town centre around the HS2 train station.

 Which shops and restaurants would you like to see investing here?